anuragkmr45/portfolio/README.md

 # Anurag's Portfolio website

-This is a portfolio website develop using [react.js](https://reactjs.org/) and host in [netlify](https://www.netlify.com/) This is a website where you can show case your work and collaborations as well as your bio
+This is a portfolio website develop using [react.js](https://reactjs.org/) and host in [netlify](https://www.netlify.com/) Here you can showcase your work and collaborations as well as your bio

 ## Project timeline and technologies used
 Build a React website in 48 hours to showcase the following: